protocol-oberon/ouro/README.md

    :getty           "http://vocab.getty.edu/aat/")
 ```

 This `define` block defines two attributes of type `date` in `auction-start` and `auction-restart` as well as an un-typed string attribute in `getty`.

 ### Context

-To add context to a JSON-LD object, the `(context)` special form is used.
+To add context to a JSON-LD record, the `(context)` special form is used.
 This form expects any number of Schema Directives:

 1. `(remote-context uri)`: Imports an external JSON-LD context from the specified URI.
 2. `(define-term term definition)`: Maps a local string term to a specific URI or complex term definition.